 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are excellent devices, the new iPhone SE 2 has a lot of appeal, and this year’s iPhone 12 series certainly looks interesting, but some of you might want to wait for the 2021 iPhone, presumably called iPhone 13.

 As we push deeper into 2020 we’ve seen Apple and retailers offer a bunch of great deals on the iPhone 11 series.
 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still pretty expensive, but price drops and trade-ins can save you a lot of cash on the company’s former flagships.

 If you’re in the hunt for a new iPhone in 2020, the iPhone 11 series should be at, or near, the top of your shopping list alongside alternatives like the iPhone SE 2, iPhone XS, iPhone XS Max, iPhone XR, iPhone X and, perhaps the iPhone 8 and iPhone 7.

 You’ll also want to take a long look at Apple’s new iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max.
-The iPhone 12 and iPhone 12 Pro are on sale right now while the iPhone 12 mini and iPhone 12 Pro Max go on sale in November.
+The iPhone 12 and iPhone 12 Pro are on sale right now while the iPhone 12 mini and iPhone 12 Pro Max go on sale later this month.

 iPhone 13 Rumors